How Bob Visualized his Endless Pool and his Trimmer Waist

 To swim outdoors in winter, Bob planned ahead; he insulated the Endless Pools cabinet and selected an insulated cover so the heater can do less work.
 "We swam while it was snowing.
 It was cool," Bob says thoughtfully.
 "It's hard to describe."

-The choice of the Bi-Fold Cover inspired one change from his original plan and from Jill's rendering.
+The choice of the Bi-Fold Cover inspired one change from his original plan and from our Designer's rendering.
 The access steps moved from the rear of the pool to the middle.
 "I can swim in this thing without opening it all the way with steps going up the center."